AchilleasTsiamoulis1/Iran-Transactions-Analysis/README.md

 # Iran-Transactions-Analysis
-* In this Data Analysis session I chose a dirty dataset from Kaggle that was based on Iran Transactions, I cleaned the data inside the Excel file and then used Power BI to visualize the results.
+* In this Data Analysis session I chose a dirty dataset from Kaggle that was based on Iranian Transactions that took place in September 2025.
+I cleaned the data inside the Excel file and then used Power BI to visualize the results.
 * The original dataset was downloaded from https://www.kaggle.com/datasets/hosseinbadrnezhad/dirty-iranian-transactions-dataset
 * I have also provided both the original dataset and the one I have modified.